odow/SDDP.jl/docs/src/guides/add_integrality.md

 are not binary.
 In these cases, the algorithm is not guaranteed to converge to a globally optimal policy.

-One work-around that has been attempted is to discretize the state variables into a set of binary state variables.
-However, this leads to a large number of binary state vairables, which is another reason why "SDDiP" has poor performance.
+One work-around that has been suggested is to discretize the state variables into a set of binary state variables.
+However, this leads to a large number of binary state variables, which is another reason why "SDDiP" has poor performance.

-In general, we recommend that you introduce integer variables into your model where necessary, and treat the resulting policy as a good heuristic, rather than attempting to find a globally optimal policy.
+In general, we recommend that you introduce integer variables into your model without fear of the consequences, and that you treat the resulting policy as a good heuristic, rather than an attempt to find a globally optimal policy.